weishuaiSong/TemplateMatters/README.md

 ## Evaluation

 ### Dataset
-We support the following datasets:
+We support the following five datasets:
 - `SingleImageQADataset`: BLINK, MMBench, SeedBench, Task-Me-Anything, MMMU

 We offer a unified interface to load and process VQA datasets in a standard format.
 You can load a VQA dataset easily as follows: